Pretty buildings,

 The history of the Xenia resorts is more or less well-known:

-Hellenic Tourism Organisation, financed by the Marshall Plan, with the aim of establishing Greece as an international tourist destination.
+It began in 1953 as an ambitious project by the Hellenic Tourism Organisation, financed by the Marshall Plan, with the aim of establishing Greece as an international tourist destination.
 A large number of engineers worked on the project, under the direction of architects Charalambos Sfaellos and Aris Konstantinidis, both leading exponents of the modernist movement in Greece and associates of the great Le Corbusier.

 The hotel units, with their pioneering design and novel operating philosophy, flourished in the ’60s and ’70s, only to fall into decline during the ’80s and the ’90s.
 Eventually, after much shilly–shallying, mismanagement and several fruitless revitalization efforts, (most of them) shut up shop.